BYU-ODH/cambodian-child-theme/README.md

 Custom taxonomies were deployed so the students doing data entry would be less likely to make errors such as spelling or different ways of describing gender.

 Both the `Stories Included` and `Zodiac` custom post types could have easily been custom taxonomies.
-But since custom taxonomies appear on the righthand side of the WordPress interface, a decision was made to use custom post types so this information would be more visible to those doing data entry.
+But since custom taxonomies appear on the righthand side of the WordPress interface, a decision was made to use custom post types so this information would be more visible (and therefore more likely to be completed) to those doing data entry.

-An `interviewee` particiaptes in an `interview` which is conducted by an `interviewer`
+### Pods Templates
+Pods makes possible the creation of templates to display information from the custom post types.

+### Auto-generated Pages in Pods